Thomas Built Homes | 5 Things to Know About Building a Home in Carstairs, Alberta

 5 Things to Know About Building a Home in Carstairs, Alberta

 So, you’re ready to build a custom home in Alberta… but you want to build it outside of Calgary or Airdrie, and get a bit more bang for your buck.
 There are plenty of advantages in building beyond the limits of a big city, and Carstairs has them all – lower costs, less traffic, and more space for growing families, all within a short drive of the city’s amenities.
-But before you settle in and start to draw blueprints for a home in town, here are five things to know about building a house in Carstairs, AB.
+But before you settle in and start to draw blueprints for a home in town, there are a couple of things you should know.

 These will all vary slightly depending on which residential zone you are in, so be sure to check in with official municipal bylaws if you need more information.